kdeldycke/kevin-deldycke-blog/content/posts/10g-network-at-home.md

 date: 2020-06-12
 title: 10G Network at Home
 category: English
-tags: hardware, network, 10G, freebox
+tags: hardware, network, 10G, freebox, NIC, switch
 ---

 Into my [journey building a NAS for the home office](./nas-hardware.md), I went down the rabbit hole and chased better file transfer performance.
 The next step would be a network upgrade.
 And so I started exploring 10G at home.
 It is fancy, but doable.